sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 #Pacbio reads: assembly with command line tools
 This tutorial demonstrates how to use long Pacbio sequence reads to assemble a bacterial genome and plasmids, including correcting the assembly with short Illumina reads.
-The last section contains a [summary](#summary) of the main commands used.

 ## Learning objectives
 At the end of this tutorial, be able to use command line tools to produce a bacterial genome assembly using the following workflow: